pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-2/module-2-demo.md

 ## Demo Script

-1. I've opened the project class where I'll be adding the route.
-I've already defined the main method.
+1. I've opened my development environment as well as the application class, Route to Console Application, where I'll be adding the route.
 2. The first step is to initialize Camel's standalone run-time.
 To do this, I'll create an instance of Camel's Main class and call its run behavior.
 ```
 import org.apache.camel.main.Main;